-The stove must be installed with a 130 mm diameter flue that has been manufactured in accordance with AS/NZS 2918, or a 150 mm diameter flue with a 150 to 130 reducer.
+The Homewood Heritage must be installed with a 150 mm diameter flue that has been manufactured in accordance with AS/NZS 2918.
 The flue must be installed as per our specifications, AS/NZS 2918 and the flue manufacturer's instructions.
 The flue must be at least 3.6 m long (a minimum length of 4.2 m is strongly recommended for optimum draw), and must be lengthened as required to extend beyond the minimum flue exit positions marked below.